openenergymonitor/emontx4/emontx4_emonbase_install.md

 - This is a good point to calibrate the EmonTx with the correct configuration to match the CT sensors connected.
 There are a couple of different ways of doing this, the easiest is to use our browser based web-serial configuration tool supported by Chrome, Edge and Opera browsers:

 **Browser based configuration tool**
-- Connect the emonTx to your laptop computer using a usb-C cable,
+- Connect the emonTx to your laptop computer using a USB-C cable,
 - Open the web-serial configuration tool https://openenergymonitor.org/serial (Browser must be Chrome, Edge or Opera).
 Firefox and Safari do not currently support the web-serial technology used by this tool.
 - Click on 'Connect' and select the EmonTx serial port in the pop up menu.
 It should be listed as 'CP2102N USB to UART Bridge Controller..'
 - After a couple of seconds the EmonTx will print out it's current configuration which will populate the configuration in the interface.